Croatian Coast Guard: Organizational structure and vessels

-Croatian part of Adriatic Sea is also controlled by Croatian Police - Maritime department and Harbormasters’ offices (Lučka kapetanija) whose ships are marked similar to Navy ships.
+Croatian part of Adriatic Sea is also controlled by Croatian Police - Maritime department and Harbormasters' offices (Lučka kapetanija) whose ships are marked similar to Navy ships.

-Besides the warships, the Coast Guard has at its disposal two Pilatus PC-9 aircraft and four Mil Mi-8 helicopters of the Croatian Air Force and Defense.
+Besides the warships, the Coast Guard has at its disposal two Pilatus PC-9 aircraft and four Mil Mi-171sh helicopters of the Croatian Air Force and Defense.

 Current fleet status

 The cornerstone of the Coast Guard forces are four former Yugoslav Mirna class patrol boats (OB-01 through 04).
 They have recently been upgraded with new radars and their stern anti-aircraft guns have been replaced with hoists for a semi-rigid inflatable.
 These are to be augmented and eventually replaced by an entirely new class.
 Coast Guard possess one new offshore patrol ship OOB-31 Omiš built in Brodosplit which is lead ship in future class.

 Future developments

-Construction of the first out of the projected 5 shore patrol vessels (additional 10 were planned for later) was scheduled to start in 2007, however due to the onset of the economic crisis the international tender for the construction of 1 + 4 vessels was published only on April 24, 2013.
+Construction of the first out of the projected 5 shore patrol vessels (additional 10 were planned for later) was scheduled to start in 2007, however due to the 2008 financial crisis, the international tender for the construction of 1 + 4 vessels was published only on April 24, 2013.
 The tender calls for the acquisition of a total of 5 inshore patrol ships (Croatian obalni ophodni brod, OOB) which are to be 43.5 meters long, with a displacement of roughly 220 tons and a maximum sustained speed of at least 28 knots.
-They are to be armed with a 30 mm Aselsan SMASH Remote weapon station as their main armament along with two 12,7 mm heavy machine guns and 4 MANPADS launchers.
+They are to be armed with a 30 mm Aselsan SMASH Remote weapon station as their main armament along with two 12.7 mm heavy machine guns and 4 MANPADS launchers.
 The tender was completed in May 2014 and the construction of the first ship was to start in the last quarter of the same year.
 As projected, the first vessel was to enter service in 2015, the second one in 2016, the third and the fourth in 2017 and the last one in 2018.
 Units are projected to cost around 10 million euros respectively (375 million kuna for first 5 ships).
 However, the first ship (prototype) was laid down in September 2015 and is expected to be launched and commissioned in the beginning of 2017.
 In a TV interview in October 2016, Croatian Navy commander, rear-admiral Stipanović, stated that Croatian Coast Guard would eventually need additional 10 inshore patrol vessels (on top of five planned and ordered) to be fully operational.